In April 2021, Sony announced its latest round of under-the-radar Android flagship handsets, the Xperia 1 III

 Sony has announced “early summer 2021” availability and has kept mum on price.
 That said, expect the smaller Xperia 5 III to run upwards of $900 and the higher-end Xperia 1 III to go as high as $1200.

 High-End Phones Deserve Quality Warranty Coverage

-If you pick up a new Xperia phone later this year, make sure to pair your high-end phone with a quality extended smartphone warranty
+If you pick up a new Xperia phone later this year, make sure to pair your high-end phone with a quality smartphone subscription warranty

 from Upsie.
 You want quality coverage that isn’t complicated or expensive, and that’s exactly what Upsie provides.
 Don’t mess with manufacturer plans or costly big-box warranties.
 Upsie offers an easier experience at a lower price.
 Explore Upsie’s plans now